Florenceville Bridge

 The Florenceville Bridge consists of one wooden covered span combined with four steel truss spans and one girder span, which crosses the Saint John River at Florenceville, New Brunswick, Canada.
 The bridge has evolved from a five-span uncovered wooden Burr Truss structure, built in 1884 and 1885 and was officially opened in 1886.
 In 1906 the western span was converted to a covered How Truss, and in 1907 the eastern span was converted to the present covered How Truss, effectively replacing the original structure.

 In 1911 the three middle spans were replaced with the present steel spans, and in 1917 the original wooden piers were replaced with concrete piers.
 In 1932 the western wooden How Truss span was destroyed by fire and was replaced with the steel span which is there today.
 This is the only fire that ever damaged the bridge.
-Today the Florenceville Bridge is the oldest bridge across the Saint John River in the exact same place as when originally opened.
+Today the Florenceville Bridge is the oldest bridge across the Saint John River in the same place as when originally opened.